Unity-Technologies/ml-agents/docs/Learning-Environment-Design.md

 During training, the external Python training process communicates with the Academy to run a series of episodes while it collects data and optimizes its neural network model.
-The type of Brain assigned to an Agent determines whether it participates in training or not.
+The kind of Brain assigned to an Agent determines whether it participates in training or not.
 The **Learning Brain** can be used to train or execute a TensorFlow model.
 When training is completed successfully, you can add the trained model file to your Unity project for later